-PARENT NOTIFICATION OF UNACCREDITED STATUS: When a district or attendance center becomes unaccredited, the district must promptly notify the parent or guardian of students enrolled in the district of the loss of accreditation within seven business days.
+NOTIFICATION OF UNACCREDITED STATUS - §162.1310: When a district or attendance center becomes unaccredited, the district must promptly notify the district taxpayers and the parent or guardian of students enrolled in the district of the loss of accreditation within seven business days.
 The notice must also include an explanation of the option for a student in an unaccredited school to transfer and any services for which the student may be eligible.
-This notice must be posted in district attendance centers and must be sent to district taxpayers and each political subdivision located in the boundaries of the school district. (§162.1310)
+This notice must be posted in district attendance centers and must be sent to district taxpayers and each political subdivision located in the boundaries of the school district.

-HOME VISITS: The school board of any district that operates an underperforming school must adopt a policy regarding the availability of home visits by school personnel.
-The school board's policy may offer to the parent or guardian of a student enrolled in any such school the opportunity to have at least one annual home visit and must offer an opportunity for a meeting at the school or a mutually agreeable site. (§162.1313)
+HOME VISITS - The school board of any district that operates an underperforming school shall adopt a policy regarding the availability of home visits by school personnel, and may offer the parent or guardian of an enrolled student the opportunity to have one or more annual home visits.
+The school shall offer the opportunity for each visit to occur at the attendance center or at a mutually agreeable site. (§162.1313)